What you need to know before purchasing

 The wood-burning fireplaces by MCZ offer multiple solutions to furnish corners.
 Choose the cladding from our product catalogue, along with benches or other decorative elements that integrate perfectly in the corner of your room, or pick a three-sided or corner fireplace, so you can enjoy a view of the fire from several angles.

-Can I buy directly from MCZ?
+Can I buy directly from MCZ or online?

 Where can I find the prices of MCZ stoves?